Md. pursues one of the most ambitious climate change plans in the U.S.

 “We are planting a flag.
 We are being a leader.
 We expect to be copied,” said House Environment and Transportation Chairman Kumar P. Barve (D-Montgomery), one of the chief architects of the plan that some proponents wished went even further to wean the state off fossil fuels.

-If the legislation stands, owners of large commercial and apartment buildings would be required to cut their carbon-based electricity use or face fines.
+If the legislation stands, owners of large commercial and apartment buildings would be required to cut their carbon emissions or face fines.
 The state’s fleet and public school buses would transition to electric vehicles.
 Tax breaks would be handed out for community solar projects, along with loans to finance large-scale green energy projects.
 The state would pay millions to organizations working in communities with neglected environments on projects such as planting trees, mitigating air pollution or insulating low-income housing.
 And the legislation would take new steps to set the state on course to be carbon neutral by 2045.

 It also starts taking steps to eventually bar the use of natural gas to heat new buildings.
 The Environmental Protection Agency has said fossil fuels heating homes and businesses account for about 13 percent of total U.S. greenhouse gas emissions.
 The concept is to rely on carbon-free sources of electricity instead, and requires the state to document that the electrical grid could absorb that demand by 2023.
 A proposal to immediately implement a natural gas ban for new construction was stripped out of the bill after objections from energy and construction lobbyists, lawmakers said.